treeverse/lakeFS/docs/deploy/aws.md

 # Deploy lakeFS on AWS

+These instructions are for a self-managed deployment of lakeFS on AWS.<br/> For a hosted lakeFS service with guaranteed SLAs, try [lakeFS Cloud](https://lakefs.cloud/).
+{: .note }

+{% include toc.html %}

 ⏰ Expected deployment time: 25 min
 {: .note }

-{% include toc.html %}

-{% include_relative includes/prerequisites.md %}

 ## Grant lakeFS permissions to DynamoDB